Sasak people: Religion

-Most of the Sasaks today are adherents of the Lima Waktu version of Islam.
-Lima Waktu or Five Times signifies the five daily prayers which Muslims are required to do.

-The term Lima Waktu is used to distinguish them from the Sasaks who are practitioners of Wetu Telu or Three Symbols who only pray three times a day.
+Most Sasaks today are adherents of the Lima Waktu (lit.
+'Five Times') version of Islam, signifying the five daily prayers which Muslims are required to perform; this in contrast to Sasaks who are practitioners of Wetu Telu (lit.
+'Three Times') Islam, who only pray three times a day.
 Orthodox Islamic teachers generally instruct adherents to pray five times a day.

-Large numbers of people adhering to the Wetu Telu branch can be still found throughout the island, especially in the village of Bayan, where the religion originated.
-Large Wetu Telu communities can be still found in Mataram, Pujung, Sengkol, Rambitan, Sade, Tetebatu, Bumbung, Sembalun, Senaru, Loyok and Pasugulan.
+Large numbers of people adhering to the Wetu Telu branch can still be found throughout the island, especially in the village of Bayan, where the religion originated.
+Large Wetu Telu communities can be also be found in Mataram, Pujung, Sengkol, Rambitan, Sade, Tetebatu, Bumbung, Sembalun, Senaru, Loyok, and Pasugulan.

+Before the widespread adoption of Islam, Lombok was primarily Hindu.
+The Balinese Kingdom of Karangasem conquered Lombok in the 17th century, further spreading Balinese Hinduism, the influence of which still remains.
+Many ancient Hindu pura, such as Gunung Pengsong, Lingsar, Meru, and Suranadi, still remain standing.